 Regular Classroom Hours:

-The mission of the Instructional Services Classroom is to provide Carroll University students, faculty, and staff a facility conducive to academic research and writing.
-The technology available in the Classroom is there to facilitate learning.
-The Library staff counts on the cooperation of patrons to help maintain the quality of the Classroom environment and equipment.
+The mission of the Library Classroom is to provide Carroll University students, faculty, and staff a facility conducive to academic research and writing.
+The technology available in the classroom is there to facilitate learning.
+The Library staff counts on the cooperation of patrons to help maintain the quality of the classroom environment and equipment.

-The Instructional Services Classroom is open based on availability.
-When information literacy sessions are scheduled, the room is closed to the campus community.
+The Library Classroom is open based on availability.
+When library sessions are scheduled, the room is closed to the campus community.
 Please check our online calendar for current weekly schedules.

 The following rules and regulations must be adhered to when working in the Classroom:

-Use of the Instructional Services Classroom must comply with the ITS Lab Policy, ITS Acceptable Use Policy, and the Copyright Infringement Policy.
+Use of the Library Classroom must comply with the ITS Lab Policy, ITS Acceptable Use Policy, and the Copyright Infringement Policy.

 Food & Drink